44mira/articles/FigmaForProgrammers.md

 ![image](https://github.com/user-attachments/assets/e6fcdb92-2adf-41eb-841d-9e4349267f3a)

+And to implement variants in your code is a matter of creating CSS classes for them, or by using variants in component libraries such as `shadcn`.

 ## Conclusion

 Don't be scared to try out Figma (like I initially was)!
 I can attest to it being a pleasure to work with.
 Making mockups is definitely an underrated skill for programmers, often times increasing a team's size solely to add a designer for that purpose.